-This Week’s Free Thing!
+This Week’s Mass Warm-Up!

 Nope, we’re not passing the collection plate for these.
 Although you can hit that donate button anytime!

 These are not the only free things on the site, just where our weekly Free Thing is that everybody talks about.

 We WOULD love it if you gave us your email address so we can notify you each week when the next Free Thing is available (are you really gonna remember to check each week?
 83% of our downloaders don’t!).

 It isn’t required, though.
 But, please?
 Pretty please?